 Careers News: Risedale achieves award for outstanding careers work

 Risedale has been awarded the national Quality in Careers Standard by Prospects.
-The national Quality in Careers Standard is awarded to schools and education providers who can demonstrate the importance they place on careers and how they support students to make decisions about their life after school.
+The national Quality in Careers Standard is awarded to schools and education providers who can demonstrate the importance they place on careers and how they support pupils to make decisions about their life after school.

 Michele Squire, Careers Education Strategic Manager at Prospects said: "Risedale is amongst the first few institutions to get through the rigorous process of the new national standards that came into force in September with Prospects.
 It is a real achievement to go through this accreditation process, and I know how much hard work Helen Porritt put in, so many congratulations."